fazreil/DevOpsNotes/README.md

  DevTestOps introduces test automation in various aspects like the unit test, functional tests, Ui testing.

- Sone testing tools which are popular are selenium, Junit, cucumber JS
+ Some testing tools which are popular are selenium, Junit, cucumber JS

 ---